ebuyakin/maichat/docs/tutorial.md

-# MaiChat Tutorial (Draft)
+# MaiChat Tutorial

 Audience: new users who want to get productive fast.
-Keep it short, skimmable, and keyboard-first.

 ## What is MaiChat
 MaiChat is a keyboard-centric client for working with multiple LLMs in a single, unified UI.
 It organizes conversations into a topic tree, supports a CLI-like filtering language, and gives you precise control over the context sent to a model.

 Core ideas:
-- Modes: Input, View, Command — each zone maps to a screen area and a set of keys.
+- User interacts with the app in 3 different modes: Input, View, Command — each mode maps to a screen area and a set of keys.
 - Tree-structured topics for every message, editable anytime.
-- CLI filters for slicing history by topic, model, date, errors, and content.
+- CLI filters for slicing history by topic, model, date, rating, color coding, errors, and content.
 - Context management: choose exactly what the model sees.

 ## Quickstart (60 seconds)
 1) You start in Input Mode with the cursor in the message box (press F1 anytime for shortcuts).
 Type your request.
-2) Ctrl+M to pick a model; Ctrl+T to pick a topic for this message.
+2) Use previously set topic and model or use Ctrl+M to pick a model; Ctrl+T to pick a topic for this message.
 3) Press Enter to send.
 The reply appears at the end of the history.
 4) Press Esc to switch to View Mode and browse.
-Use j/k to move between message parts, g/G to jump to first/last, Shift+O to jump to the context boundary, and Shift+R to cycle reading position.
+Use j/k to move between message parts, g/G to jump to first/last, Shift+O to jump to the context boundary, and Shift+R to cycle the reading position.
 5) Press Enter to switch back to Input Mode and continue typing.

 ## Modes and where to look